 Who Has the Next Big Idea for PD Research?
 You Do!

-In 2014, after PDF's first Community Choice Research Award poll, we announced $30,000 in funding to address two disabling, yet under-recognized symptoms of Parkinson’s – fatigue and gastrointestinal dysfunction.
-The patient community identified these two areas as priorities for scientific research through our online survey, the results of which were reviewed by PDF’s scientific advisory board.
+In 2014, after the first Community Choice Research Award survey, PDF announced $30,000 in funding to address two disabling, yet under-recognized symptoms of Parkinson’s – fatigue and gastrointestinal dysfunction - identified by the patient community through the online survey.

 PDF then gathered leaders in the field of Parkinson’s disease as well as specialists from related areas to assess where we are in understanding and treating these symptoms, and what needs to be done to move the field forward.